September 2015 Newsletter

 I met with some cool video guys who work with Channel 4 who were very helpful and friendly.
 They even allowed me to use their cordoned off area for take off and landing.
 I filmed the swimming out at sea followed by some cool shots of the cyclists on the start of their 100 mile + ride.
 Finally, I filmed some of the runners as they started the last leg of the Iron Man.

-I was flying in 25mph gusts but my new drone, the DJI Inspire 1, help firm and produced incredibly stable footage.
+I was flying in 25mph gusts but my new drone, the DJI Inspire 1, held firm and produced incredibly stable footage.
 I now have some (hopefully) very exciting projects in the pipeline so it looks as though I will be in the sky for the foreseeable future.

 However, aerial imaging really compliments ground stuff well too and it actually landed me a 2017 wedding booking as I promised to do some aerial footage of their day, weather permitting.
 They saw 14 other photographers!